kevinhainline/kevinhainline.github.io/content/authors/admin/_index.md

 ## About Me

-Kevin Hainline is an astronomer at Steward Observatory at University of Arizona.
-He is a member of the JWST NIRCam Science Team, helping with testing and commissioning the primary camera on board the observatory.
-His research explores the ultra high redshift universe, supermassive black holes and their host galaxies, and infrared selection of cold brown dwarfs.
-He is also an advocate for science outreach education and public speaking.
-He's very enthusiastic.
+I am an astronomer at Steward Observatory at University of Arizona.
+I'm a member of the JWST NIRCam Science Team, and I helped with testing and commissioning the primary camera on board the observatory.
+My research explores the ultra high redshift universe, supermassive black holes and their host galaxies, and infrared selection of cold brown dwarfs.
+I am also an advocate for science outreach education.
+I'm very enthusiastic.